LasseSkogland/EaseOfLifeSH/README.md

 # EaseOfLifeSH
-Simple shellscripts for ease of access on linux systems.
+Simple shellscripts for ease of access on unix systems.

 # Contents:
 * bin/mksh: Make a shellscript quickly